vectara/vectara-docs/www/docs/common-use-cases/chatbots-grounded-generation/overview.md

 import {Config} from '@site/docs/definitions.md';

-In addition to "just" returning search results, <Config v="names.product"/> can summarize those results in a way that answers the user's question directly.
+In addition to returning search results, <Config v="names.product"/> can summarize those results in a way that answers the user's question directly.
 This can be useful to provide a chatbot-like experience to your users while avoiding some of the problems that many generative AI systems have, such as